linux-test-project/ltp/doc/developers/documentation.rst

 .. warning::

-    The current ``.readthedocs.yml`` workflow is using ``Python 3.6`` because other Python versions were causing issues.
+    The current ``.readthedocs.yml`` workflow is using ``Python 3.6`` because older Python versions were causing issues.
 No other version has been tested, but it should work anyway.

 Validating spelling